 Using Johann Wolfgang von Goethe’s Zur Farbenlehre (Theory of Colors, 1810) as a primary source, Herrera translated sections of the text from German to English for the first time since Charles Eastlake’s 1840 edition, and interpreted the color of the landscapes she inhabited in the U.S. and France while she was an artist in residence at the Château de Monthelon.
 Here, the language of color has been transformed in order to provide fresh perspective on an archaic text, and allow Goethe’s words and experiments to reimagine themselves within a more contemporary conversation.

-Books from the limited edition have been acquired by the Seattle Art Museum for the Dorothy Stimson Bullitt Library collection, Yale University for the Faber Birren Collection of Books on Color, and UCLA for the Louise M. Darling Special Collections for Medicine and the Sciences.
+Books from the limited edition have been acquired by the Seattle Art Museum for the Dorothy Stimson Bullitt Library collection, Yale University for the Faber Birren Collection of Books on Color, UCLA for the Louise M. Darling Special Collections for Medicine and the Sciences, and Reed College's Special Collections & Archives.
 Portions of Mutterfarbe have also been featured in Poor Claudia, The Common, and Womenspeak PDX, and have been performed most recently for the Scablands Lit series (Spokane, WA).